-Students have been asked for feedback on topics and individual sessions, and students have been asked about their views and attitudes about their Personal and Professional Development (PPD)
+Students will be asked for feedback on topics and individual sessions, and students will be asked about their views and attitudes about their ethics lessons.
+Online surveys will be used to identify student priorities.
+Lessons will then be developed as a result of student feedback and requests.

-Synopsis of Brompton Academy RSHE Programmes
+Synopsis of UKAT RSHE Programmes

-An overview of the main subject content for the RSHE curriculum at Brompton Academy can be found below.
+An overview of the main subject content for the RSHE curriculum at each UKAT Academy can be found below.